Harmony Singing by Ear

 One, two, or more singers can learn two and three-part harmony singing with this step-by-step method for learning how to sing harmonies above and below a melody.
 Tens of thousands of singers have learned how to harmonize with Susan Anders' method—it's a download or 3-CD set, and includes 3 1/2 hours of harmony singing lessons and fully produced music tracks, with and without guide vocals.

-"I've been singing and teaching harmony for a long time now, and I must say that these CD's are the best I've come across.
+"I've been singing and teaching harmony for a long time now, and I must say that these lessons are the best I've come across.
 They are not overloaded with theory and musical jargon, which makes it easy for the non-musicians to follow.
 Great choice of songs, too."
 Duklon S.

 "I'm in an R&B band that works every weekend, and your method has given me confidence not only as a harmony singer but also when I sing lead.
 Thank you!
 Thank you!
 Thank you!"
 Tommy D.